The Importance of Choosing a School Color -

-These factors are what contributed to settling of the colors.
+These factors are what contributed to settling on the colors.
 Before 1890, Penn State’s colors had been dark pink and black.

 These colors were adopted in October 1887 by a committee of three; a representative of the sophomore, junior and senior class were appointed to come up with a combination of colors.

-George R. Meek is said to have come up with the pink and the black as he claimed that they needed something attractive and bright.
+George R. Meek is said to have come up with pink and the black as he claimed that they needed something attractive and bright to represent them.
 Red and orange were out of the discussion because the colors were already in use by other universities.
 After two and a half years, they adopted blue and white.

 They claimed that pink faded to white due to exposure to the sun.
 In March 1890, the decision to make the colors navy blue and white was made official.

-The college colors are Princeton (nowadays referred to as Pantone) orange and black.
+The college colors of Princeton are orange and black.
 The colors were first used in a game of baseball which was held at Yale; this was back in 1867, and it came with an idea put forward by a freshman called George Ward.

-On October 12, 1868, the faculty resolved to permit students to adopt and wear as college badge.
-During the 11th inauguration of the university president the badges were worn and use of orange with black printing became official.
+On October 12, 1868, the faculty resolved to permit students to adopt and wear black lettering on orange ribbon, as their college badge.
+During the inauguration of the 11th university president the badges were worn and use of orange with black printing became official.